13 Tips for Getting Wedding Photos You Absolutely Love

-Online reviews are great, and that should be part of your research (see above), but once you're ready to hire someone, ask to speak to a previous client or two.
+Online reviews are great, and reading real couples' reviews should be a big part of your research, but once you're ready to hire someone, ask to speak to a previous client or two.
 Ask the couple whether the pro got the shots they wanted and if they were happy with the service, plus any other specific questions you have.

 7. Sign a Contract

-Once you've chosen your photographer, sign a contract that has everything -- from the date of the wedding and the hours they'll cover to postproduction work and how you'll receive the final product -- laid out in black and white.
+Once you've chosen your photographer, sign a contract that includes everything, from the date of the wedding and the hours they'll cover to postproduction work and timing expectation.

 8. Schedule an Engagement Shoot

-Once you hire a photographer, a prewedding photo shoot kills many birds with one stone: It's a great opportunity to get comfortable with your photographer and with having your picture taken; you'll have a built-in save-the-date photo; and you'll be able to give your pro feedback on what photos you liked and didn't before your wedding day.
+Once you hire a photographer, a prewedding photo shoot is never a bad idea.
+It's a great opportunity to get comfortable with your photographer and being in front of a lens.
+You'll get a gorgeous save-the-date and wedding website photo out of it too.
+And you'll be able to give your pro feedback on what photos, poses and cues you liked (and didn't) before your wedding day.

 9. Make a (Reasonable) Shot List

-Don't waste time trying to get every last combo of grandparents, siblings and cousins.
-Stick to a few important shots, and ask your maid of honor or another member of the wedding party to help orchestrate them on the day of.
-Include whether you want shots in black and white or color, and don't forget to mention any particular décor items you want captured (for instance, the DIY napkin holders you got carpal tunnel syndrome from weaving).
-While you're sending these notes, attach a few photos of yourself that you think you look amazing in, so he'll know how you want to look on your wedding day.
-And include any side notes about the actual day, like your grandma has a bad hip and can't stand too long.
+Don't spend time trying to get every last combo of grandparents, siblings and cousins.
+Stick to the most important shots, and ask honor attendants or another member of the wedding party to help orchestrate them on the day of.
+Include whether you want shots in black and white or color, and don't forget to mention any particular décor details you want captured (a flat-lay of your invitation suite, close-up ring shots or the stunning centerpieces your florist worked so hard on).
+While you're sending these notes, attach a few photos of yourself you think you look amazing in, so your photographer understands how you want to look on your wedding day.
+Finally, include any side notes about the actual day, like your grandma has a bad hip and can't stand too long.

 10. Be Realistic With Your Schedule

 On your wedding day, everything will take longer than you think, from getting your hair done to getting dressed.
-And mishaps will happen (trust us!) -- from misplaced vows to terrible traffic -- so set a strict day-of schedule that leaves extra time to deal with them without cutting into your photography session.
+And mishaps happen—like misplaced boutonnieres or bad traffic—so set a strict day-of timeline that leaves extra time to deal with snafus without cutting into your photography session.